Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

-For recent years, theoretic physicists have predicted the existence of enumerative invariants about pseudoholomorphic curves with Lagrangian boundary conditions by studying dualities for open strings (see \cite{AKV}\cite{OV}).
-Roughly speaking, let $L \subset X$ be a Lagrangian submanifold, such invariants would count pseudoholomorphic maps from a Riemann surface with boundary $(\Sigma,\partial\Sigma)$ to $(X,L)$, representing a relative class $d\in H_2(X,L)$, such that the boundary is mapped in the Lagrangian submanifold.

-There are two main difficulties in defining such invariants: orientability of moduli space and codimension 1 bubbling-off phenomenon.
-We denote by ${\Cal M}_{k,l}(\Sigma,L,d)$ the moduli space of such maps $u$ with $k$ distinct marked points in $\partial\Sigma$ and $l$ distinct marked points in $\Sigma$, and its compactfication by $\overline{\Cal M}_{k,l}(\Sigma,L,d)$.
-Therefore, we have canonical evaluation maps at marked points
+For recent years, theoretic physicists have predicted the existence of enumerative invariants about pseudoholomorphic maps with Lagrangian boundary conditions by studying dualities for open strings (see \cite{AKV}\cite{OV}).
+Roughly speaking, let $L \subset X$ be a Lagrangian submanifold, such invariants would count (perturbed) pseudoholomorphic maps $u$ (or say $(J,\nu)$-maps satisfying equation $\bar{\partial}_Ju=\nu$) from a Riemann surface with boundary $(\Sigma,\partial\Sigma)$ to $(X,L)$, representing a relative class $d\in H_2(X,L)$, such that the boundary is mapped in the Lagrangian submanifold.
+We denote by ${\mathcal M}_{k,l}(X,L,d)$ the moduli space of such maps $u$ with $k$ distinct marked points in $\partial\Sigma$ and $l$ distinct marked points in $\Sigma$, and its compactfication by $\overline{\mathcal M}_{k,l}(X,L,d)$.
+If we consider the special case that the domain surface with fixed conformal structure, to prescribe the domain surface, we will denote by ${\mathcal M}_{k,l}(\Sigma, X,L,d)$ and $\overline{\mathcal M}_{k,l}(\Sigma,X,L,d)$ the corresponding moduli spaces, respectively.
+Note that we have canonical evaluation maps at marked points